 Shopping For a Tuxedo

 The difference between a good quality tuxedo, cut to size, and some random tuxedo bought at a sale is pretty much the difference between elegant evening wear and a penguin suit.

 - Classic fit – The full-cut body style makes an immediate impression.
 This suits most men, regardless of their constitution.

 - Modern fit – Narrow through the body and with narrower lapels, the modern fit is easy to find in stores.
 It is also a versatile choice, though the tighter fit means you need to get the measurements right.

-- Slim fit – With slim lapels and a shorter length jacket, this style has a slimming appearance.
-The slim fit tuxedo often also has higher arm holes and higher rise pants with a tapered leg.
+- Slim fit – This style has a slimming appearance with slim lapels and a shorter-length jacket.
+The slim-fit tuxedo often also has higher armholes and higher rise pants with a tapered leg.